yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-008_Validate_Like_Functionality_Without_Login.md

 ## ✅ Expected Result

-The system should process the like action correctly for non-authenticated users according to the application rules
+The system should not allow non-authenticated users to interact with the like functionality